geekywoman/ultimate-hotspot/README.md

 - Samsung Tab A (2019), Android 9

 ## Acknowledgement
-A special thanks to [Direct-share](https://github.com/shinilms/direct-net-share) and [Oreo wifi hotspot](https://github.com/aegis1980/WifiHotSpot)
+A special thanks to [Direct-share](https://github.com/shinilms/direct-net-share) and [Oreo wifi hotspot](https://github.com/aegis1980/WifiHotSpot) repositories

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.